Unsourced Random Access: A Comprehensive Survey: URA over Fading Channels

-Conventionally, in MIMO URA systems, the ideal hardware units are assumed at both the BS and the UE side.
-However, due to the massive number of users and the antenna elements, the hardware needs to be inexpensive, and these elements are prone to HWIs such as I/Q imbalance, phase noise, and quantization errors.
-The problem of URA with HWIs is considered in \cite{hwi}, where the solution developed in \cite{Ozates2023Aslotted} is adapted to the presence of HWIs.
-Furthermore, a channel model with one single dominant path between a user and the BS is considered in \cite{Soltani2024Location}, and an approach similar to the one in \cite{nassaji} is proposed, exploiting the user location geometry by linking the transmission features such as the employed preamble or interleaver to the angle of arrival of the user.
-The dynamics of the user states and channels are taken into account in a slotted structure in \cite{Jiang2024Dynamic}, namely, the users can start or end their transmission in any slot and they can be active in a subset of the slots, and the channel coefficients change from one slot to another.
-The authors design a two-step decoding algorithm with an inner AMP and an outer variational message passing.
+Conventionally, in MIMO URA systems, ideal hardware units are assumed at both the BS and the UE sides.
+However, due to the massive number of users and antenna elements, the hardware needs to be inexpensive, and these elements are prone to hardware impairments (HWI) such as I/Q imbalance, phase noise, and quantization errors.
+The problem of URA with HWI is considered in \cite{hwi}, where the solution developed in \cite{Ozates2023Aslotted} is adapted to the presence of HWI.